Global Asbestos Awareness Week: Another Year, Same Danger…

 - Asbestos pipe lagging

-- Asbestos insulation board ceiling tiles
+- Asbestos insulation board ceiling tiles and partitions

-- Asbestos cement gutters and downpipes/panels/roofs
+- Asbestos cement roofing panels, wall panels, gutters and downpipes

 - AIB or asbestos cement soffits